Winter Steam Photo Weekend Spectacular

 No, if you elect not to get off at a particular photo location, you’re welcome to stay on the train.
 But you will need to stay on the train until the next photo location.

 The grounds, buildings, yard, and the entire right-of-way will be for the exclusive use of those who have tickets for the event.
 Everyone will need a ticket, whether you are watching or taking pictures.
 The railroad is a non-profit foundation.
 The photo shoots are an important fund raiser for the museum.
-Funds raised from the photo shoots help keep the wheels rolling throughout the year.

-No, you must purchase a ticket for the full event
+No, you must purchase a ticket for the full event.

 Two and a half days of some of the most outstanding rail photography opportunities in North America.
-Also we have a continental breakfast and a hot lunch for participants on both Saturday and Sunday.
+Also, we have a continental breakfast and a hot lunch for participants on both Saturday and Sunday.
 Transportation to Ely, lodging and others meals are on your own.

 We start Friday at 1:00 pm.
 Friday is also the day of the night photo shoot.
 Saturday and Sunday we start about 7:00 am and quit about 4:30 pm.
 The exact schedule for your weekend that includes which line we go out on, and when, is given to all participants Friday afternoon.
 It will be based on up-to-then minute weather and equipment positioning.